NaeemKhan14/DLNA-Home-Media-Server/README.md

 # Prerequisites
 - Make sure you have Raspbian Lite installed and SSH enabled on it.
 [Here is a good tutorial](https://randomnerdtutorials.com/installing-raspbian-lite-enabling-and-connecting-with-ssh/) if you are new to this.
 - For the initial setup, an external drive must be connected to one of the USB ports on your Raspberry Pi **before** you power it on.
+Make sure the external drive is NTFS formatted.
 - (Optional) Assign a static IP for your Raspberry Pi through your router.
 - Download Putty from [here](https://the.earth.li/~sgtatham/putty/latest/w32/putty.exe) for SSH connection to your Raspberry Pi.